SparkScratch-P/profile-visiting-cards/README.md

 #### And...
 You are Done!
 Ready to run it on your site!

+## Features:

+ - It can be easily embeded in your site.
+ - It's easy to recode, and is self-hosted, that reduces vulnerabilities, and there is no fear of losing the link.
+ - There is a link, suitably of your home page that opens on clikcing your image.
+ - It acts a temporary window to embed that helps a visitor to view your main site from any page, withotu leaving the page.

 <br/><br/>

 <h1 align="center"> Contributions and PRs are Welcome!!! </h1>